sait-lab/learn-git/git-basics.md

 ![git-commit-amend](./git-basics.assets/git-commit-amend.jpg)

 > [!IMPORTANT]
 > `git commit --amend` changes the commit history.
-The last commit's hash has been changed.
+Note that the hash of last commit has been changed.

 > [!NOTE]
 >